 This course provides students with the opportunity to explore multiple methods that can be used to evaluate student learning.
 Concepts of assessment, testing, and evaluation related to student achievement are examined.
-Multiple factors related to testing and evaluation (social, ethical, and legal) are discussed.
-Prerequisites: GNUR 515, 525 outcomes are affected by the actions of health system leaders.
+Multiple factors related to

 GNUR 540 Organizational Behavior in Healthcare